Atlassian Confluence Tutorial : Track a List of Action Items

 In page edit mode, the Task report looks like the following snapshot.

-When you save the page, the list of open actions items from all the projects in the Confluence space with the action-items label will be displayed.
+When you save the page, the list of open action items from all the projects in the Confluence space with the action-items label will be displayed.

-Confluence’s power comes from its flexibility although there is some initial overhead in setting up the pages.
-I’ve found this approach to be a flexible solution for meeting minutes and action items without a lot of administrative overhead.
+Confluence’s power comes from its flexibility, although some initial overhead is involved in setting up the pages.
+This approach is a flexible solution for meeting minutes and action items without much administrative overhead.

 Additional User Questions

-How do I add multiple lablels in the action items list?
+How do I add multiple labels to the action items list?

-In this example, I created two separate pages in Confluence and tagged them with the label team-meetings and steering-committee.
+In this example, I created two pages in Confluence and tagged them with the label team meetings and steering committee.
 Each page has its own set of tasks as action items.

 Confluence Task Report with Multiple Labels